bilgino/angularforddd/README.md

 **» Examples**<br/>

 `Service Module`: Application wide services as singletons e.g. *AuthenticationService, LoggerService*<br/>
-`Shared Module`: Highly reusable components as multitons e.g. *DropDownComponent, PaginatorComponent*<br/>
+`Shared Module`: Highly reusable components as non-singletons e.g. *DropDownComponent, PaginatorComponent*<br/>
 `Domain Module`: Domain modules such as *OrderModule* (Bounded Context) or *SalesModule* (Bounded Context)<br/>
-`Widget Module`: Highly reusable widgets as multitons e.g. *MatSidenavModule, MatSnackBarModule* <br/>
+`Widget Module`: Highly cohesive and reusable widgets e.g. *MatSidenavModule, MatSnackBarModule* <br/>

 **» Module guidelines**<br/>

-Following checklist can help to facilitate the orchestration of modules:<br/>
+Following checklist can help to facilitate the orchestration of ngModules:<br/>

 - Every component, directive and pipe must belong to **one** and **only one** module
 - **Never** re-declare these elements in another module
 - **Do not** share contents of a domain module, instead add reusable elements to a shared module
-- **Do not** use the providers array of a module to register global services (provideIn)
+- **Do not** use the providers array of a module to register global services (use provideIn)
 - Module content is private by default and only visible to its own content
 - Transitive dependencies aren't visible, reexport them to make them available to other modules
 - Module content can be exported without being imported